smyrman/goenv/README.md

 configured to use *Bash*.
 For MacOSX, everything except the C library support is expected to work.
-You are welcome to implement support for more shells and operating systems if you want to, e.g. for the *Windows Command Prompt* or full Bash support on Mac OS X or Windows.
+You are welcome to implement support for more shells and operating systems if you want to, e.g. for the *Windows Command Prompt* or full Bash support on MacOSX or Windows.

 Usage